Shift-invariant homogeneous classes of random fields: Introduction

+It was shown in \cite{Htilt} for the case $d=1$ and $\vk Z$ being non-negative and in \cite{Hrovje,klem,kulik:soulier:2020,BP, PH2020,MartinE,Planic} for discrete or \cadlag\ $\vk Z$ that the functional equation \eqref{boll} is equivalent with the time-change formula discovered in \cite{BojanS}.
+Therein it is formulated in terms of the so called spectral tail rf $\vk \Theta$, see below \eqref{eqDo20}.
+As shown in \cite{Hrovje} the time-change formula is equivalent to \eqref{tYY}.
+Dropping the regular variation context of \cite{BojanS}, we introduce a more general object, again denoted by $\vk \Theta$, which as in \cite{klem} is labeled as the local rf. \BD \cER{Given a $\kK$ we shall define its local rf $\vkT$ as the rf $\vk Z/\tX^{1/\alpha}$} under the probability law $\widehat{ \mathbb{P}}$, where (recall that we assume \eqref{lBo})

-\Cref{sec:prim} introduces lattices, some classes of maps, quadrant stochastically continuous rf's and our notation followed then by a short investigation of the properties of general classes of homogeneous rf's in \Cref{sec:hom}.
-Shift-invariant $\kK$'s are dealt with in \Cref{sec:shift}, where we relate them with spectral tail and tail rf's. \Cref{sec:uni} is dedicated to universal maps and their relations with (positive) shift-involutions and anchoring maps.
-In \Cref{sec:maxstable}, for a given $\kK$ we define the corresponding max-stable rf and present a crucial separating property of their extremal indices in \Cref{interesante}.
-In particular, new representations of those indices can be derived, see \Cref{rmE}, \Cref{newPF}.
-All proofs are displayed in \Cref{sec:proofs}.
-In \Cref{stoch:RC} we discuss some properties of quadrant stochastically continuous rf's, concluding with some technical results in \Cref{sec:AAL}.
+with $\ind{A}$ the indicator function of the set $A$. \ED Brief organisation of the paper: \Cref{sec:prim} introduces lattices, some classes of maps and our notation.
+Extension of \eqref{boll} is discussed in \Cref{sec:shift} followed by a section on the characterisations of shift-invariance $\kK$.
+Both spectral tail and tail rf's are introduced in \Cref{secTailSpectral}.
+Universal maps and their relations with shift-involutions and anchoring maps are introduced in \Cref{sec:uni}.
+Implications of our findings are briefly considered in \Cref{sec:impli}.
+All proofs are displayed in \Cref{sec:proofs} followed by some technical results in the concluding part \Cref{sec:AAL}.